sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/julia.md

 The documentation for Julia needs to be downloaded within the Zeal documentation browser: in the menu "Tools" choose "Docsets".

-From Package Control install [Zeal for Sublime Text][].
+Via <Term term=package_control />, install [Zeal for Sublime Text][].

 The Zeal executable needs to be revealed to the editor.
-Also, Zeal
+Also, Zeal needs to be made aware of the language of the documentation request.
-needs to be made aware of the language of the documentation request:
+Add the following to your `User/Zeal.sublime-settings` file:

 ```jsonc
 {